codeready-toolchain/tarsy-bot/langchain_prompt_builder_design.md

 Always be specific, reference actual data, and provide clear next steps.
 Focus on root cause analysis and sustainable solutions."""

-    def get_mcp_tool_selection_system_message(self) -> str:
-        """Get system message for MCP tool selection.""" return "You are an expert SRE analyzing alerts.
-Based on the alert, runbook, and available MCP tools, determine which tools should be called to gather the necessary information for diagnosis.
-Return only a valid JSON array with no additional text."

-    def get_iterative_mcp_tool_selection_system_message(self) -> str:
-        """Get system message for iterative MCP tool selection.""" return "You are an expert SRE analyzing alerts through multi-step runbooks.
-Based on the alert, runbook, available MCP tools, and previous iteration results, determine what tools should be called next or if the analysis is complete.
-Return only a valid JSON object with no additional text."

     # ============ Helper Methods (Keep Current Logic) ============